Melbourne: UNESCO City of Literature

 - libraries and cultural spaces such as State Library Victoria, which has inspired generations of writers, artists, researchers and students

-- innovative literary organisations like The Wheeler Centre for Books, Writing and Ideas
+- innovative literary organisations like The Wheeler Centre

 - literary events, festivals and noteworthy places to visit